Crashr-io/docs/docs/Get Started/Roadmap.md

   - Smart Contract Audit
   - Continuous minor bug fixes and implementations

-## Phase 2: Perfection, Speed, and Growth - In Progress
+## Phase 2: Perfection, Speed, and Growth - Completed

 - Crashr Beta Features Coming Soon
   - **JPG Price Indexing and Aggregation**: By aggregating JpgStore's Smart Contract, you can build transactions straight on Crashr, and trade any token for anything listed on JpgStore, providing no limitations for the buyer or seller.